History of agriculture in Canada

 Agriculture in the West started with Peter Pond gardening plots at Lake Athabasca in 1778.
 Although large-scale agriculture was still many years off, Hudson's Bay Company traders, gold rush miners, and missionaries cultivated crops, gardens and raised livestock.
 The Northwest Territories, Yukon, and Nunavut are covered with the Canadian Shield, and rocky outcrops, sub Arctic forest soils, and stony phases make up most of the geography.
 It is an area of comparatively smaller population and not commercially exploited for the most part.
 Whaling, prawns, and trapping food processing contribute to agricultural food production here.

 In New France hops, hemp and livestock were introduced in 1663.
 The seigneurial system of farming was adopted in Quebec.
 Quebec's agricultural sector relies heavily on its fruit and vegetable production.
 In 1890, a competition began to encourage farmers to improve their farms to achieve the Agricultural Merit Order.
 County farm improvement contests were begun about 1930 involving over 5,000 farms and their evolution over five years.
 They have some interests in livestock and mixed farming and dairy as well.
 From 1947, an artificial insemination and breeding centre has been operating in Saint-Hyacinthe, Quebec for breeders clubs.

+Indigenous farming

+Canadian officials saw farming as one possible key to assimilating Indigenous peoples on the Canadian prairies in the nineteenth century.
+Some Indigenous nations also saw farming as a key practice to help adapt to rapidly changing circumstances, including the decline of bison populations.
+As such, agricultural promises became part of a number of Treaty negotiations.
+However, some Canadian policies, like the Peasant Farm Policy, ultimately undermined the ability of First Nations to viably farm on reserves.
+According to historian Sarah Carter, such policies were designed in part to limit the competitiveness of reserve farming.